API Reference

 Visit

-A Visit object represents a single visit and contains real-time information gathered by Kameleoon.
-Data points include visit context (device, location), observed behavior (duration, page views), and Kameleoon operations (triggered experiments or personalizations).
+A Visit object represents a single visit and contains real-time information that Kameleoon gathers.
+Data points include visit context (device, location), observed behavior (duration, page views), and Kameleoon operations, such as triggered experiments or personalizations.

 Properties